NeilMacPhee/AcademicConnect/README.md

 Academic Connect uses FastAPI and Docker to deploy an API to utilize the recommendor model.
 The code for deploying the Dockerfile was adapted from [ml-fastapi-docker-heroku](https://github.com/AssemblyAI-Examples/ml-fastapi-docker-heroku/tree/main) by `ploeber`.

 1. ### Create Docker container
+Navigate to the `api/` directory within the Academic Connect repository before running the following code.
 `docker build -t academic-connect-app .`

 2. ### Run Docker container